nicewrld/steamer/architecture.md

 ```

 i think this should just be random every time, so i'm going to full send it with a burner steam account and see if i can get away with a single api key.

+## week two

+so, an individual api key definitely didn't work.
+I have a solution for that, but i'm not publishing it here just yet.
+Once i'm finished with my goals, I will publish the details here.
+I ran thru my brightdata balance quickly, and they're pretty expensive but worked WONDERFULLY.
+I would absolutely recommend them for this kind of work, if you aren't super budget restrained.
+I swapped to webshare, which is much cheaper, but I have some weird latency issues sometimes.
+I'm gonna try a datadog free trial to get their apm, since i'm used to using that at work.